There are literally thousands of places where you can live outside of London but still get to the city inside an hour.

 Very good schools abound in this part of the world: there’s Brighton College, nine miles from Hassocks, Lancing College down the coast to the west and, back the other way, Eastbourne College, all of which have their own prep schools and take day pupils as well as boarders.

-On a good day, you can dash up to town from Brighton itself – the Victoria train takes just over an hour.
+On a good day, you can dash up to town from Brighton itself – the Victoria train takes about an hour.
 However, be warned, more people are starting to cotton on to the delights of Lewes, which boasts Britain’s oldest freshwater public pool and is the charming base for many a Glyndebourne visitor, so get in quick.

 Newbury, Basingstoke, Farnham, Haslemere, Godalming, Oxford – all are within the magical golden hour of London commuter-land.
 But this is not news.
 Instead, let us look outside the box.